disc0nct/NetTool/README.md

 Demo : https://youtu.be/yJ464wwXQE4

 # Version
+**v2.1**
+- Fixed some minor bugs.

 **v2.0**

  **Changelog:**
  - Added ability to kick clients from your network.
- - Added ability to kill connection for all clients except you with whitelisting one client.
+ - Added ability to kill connection for all clients except you with whitelisting some clients.

 **v1.0**
  - first release (nothing to mention).